symfony/symfony-docs/components/http_kernel/introduction.rst

 dispatches the ``kernel.controller`` event.
 Listeners to this event might initialize some part of the system that needs to be initialized after certain things have been determined (e.g. the controller, routing information) but before the controller is executed.
-For some examples, see the Symfony2 section below.
+For some examples, see the Symfony section below.

 .. image:: /images/components/http_kernel/06-kernel-controller.png
    :align: center